 Below is a sample rate card of Blinkint, Source Blinkit website

-Blinkit Rate Card for riders
+Blinkit Rate Card Screenshot

 Big Basket Rate Card